oracle-livelabs/security/database/advanced/data-masking-subsetting-ttt24/data-masking-subsetting.md

         ![DMS](./images/dms-055.png "Users data AFTER masking (in DEV)")

-As shown, sensitive data has been masked according to the defined masking formats in the development environment, allowing you to share this environment securely.
+As shown, sensitive data has been masked according to the defined formats in the development environment, allowing you to share this environment securely.
 With sensitive columns like Email, UserID, and Password masked while keeping other non-sensitive columns unmasked, organizations can safely share data with external partners without exposing sensitive information.
 This ensures secure data sharing while maintaining usability for various purposes, including analytics, as illustrated below:
 *`The collaborator can perform workforce analysis while protecting privacy by utilizing masked columns like Email, UserID, and Password, alongside unmasked, non-sensitive columns.
 For example, the firm could examine employee engagement and activity without needing direct identifiers.
 Suppose the data shows that out of 1000 masked employees in HR_EMPLOYEES, 300 have logged into the system over 50 times in the past month, indicating high engagement.
 In HR_USERS, masked UserIDs can show 100 distinct users who accessed sensitive internal reports.`*

 *`These insights can provide actionable recommendations, such as “Internal report access patterns suggest a need to audit access controls.”
 This analysis allows the organization to improve workforce management while safeguarding sensitive information.`*